Using .ui files from Designer or QtCreator with QUiLoader and pyside6-uic

 QUiLoader uses connect() calls taking the function signatures as string arguments for signal/slot connections.
 It is thus unable to handle Python types like str or list from custom widgets written in Python since these types are internally mapped to different C++ types.

-Custom Widgets in Qt Designer#
+Custom Widgets in Qt Widgets Designer

-Qt Designer is able to use user-provided (custom) widgets.
-They are shown in the widget box and can be dragged onto the form just like Qt’s widgets (see Using Custom Widgets with Qt Designer ).
-Normally, this requires implementing the widget as a plugin to Qt Designer written in C++ implementing its QDesignerCustomWidgetInterface .
+Qt Widgets Designer is able to use user-provided (custom) widgets.
+They are shown in the widget box and can be dragged onto the form just like Qt’s widgets (see Using Custom Widgets with Qt Widgets Designer ).
+Normally, this requires implementing the widget as a plugin to Qt Widgets Designer written in C++ implementing its QDesignerCustomWidgetInterface .

 Qt for Python provides a simple interface for this which is similar to registerCustomWidget().

-Registering this with Qt Designer is done by providing a registration script named register*.py and pointing the path-type environment variable PYSIDE_DESIGNER_PLUGINS to the directory.
+Registering this with Qt Widgets Designer is done by providing a registration script named register*.py and pointing the path-type environment variable PYSIDE_DESIGNER_PLUGINS to the directory.

 The code of the registration script looks as follows: